philipp-lehmann/photoplotter/README.md

 3. `camera.py:` Handles camera functionality, including facetracking, capturing photos and providing them for processing.
 Saves snapped image temporary and source images for vectorization separately.
 4. `imageparser.py:` Processes the snapped images captured by the camera, converting them to traced SVGs for plotting.
 5. `plotter.py:` Manages the plotter connection and functionality to draw the portraits, which could be used for printing svg images with a axidraw penplotter.
 6. `lcd.py:` Display interface of the photobooth, showing instructions and the current state of the application to users on a 128x128 lcd display.
 Located in a separate directory and communicates with broker to submit button inputs.
+Runs as a separate task.

 **File Structure:**
 The project is structured as follows: